Edward Breitschwerdt, DVM

 - Describe the medical history associated with the discovery of Cat Scratch Disease and the eventual identification of Bartonella henselae as the definitive causative agent.

-This enduring material activity has been reviewed and is acceptable for credit by the American Academy of Family Physicians.
-The term of approval begins on 04/9/2021 and expires 04/8/2022.
+The AAFP has reviewed “Bartonelloses: History of a hidden pandemic” and deemed it acceptable for AAFP credit.
+Term of approval is from 04/09/2021 to 04/08/2022.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Evidence-based bibliography for further study